-We believe the increase in revenue is primarily a result of the growth of our existing distribution partners, the increased number of searches and the resulting click-throughs performed by users of our service, and the addition of new distribution partners and merchant advertisers.
-The number of our distribution partners increased from approximately 380 in March 2003 to approximately 410 in March 2004.
+We believe the increase in revenue is primarily a result of the growth of our existing distribution partners, the increased number of searches and the resulting click-throughs performed by users of our service, and merchant advertisers.
+The number of our distribution partners was approximately 460 for the 2003 period and the 2004 period.
 We also believe the foregoing factors, combined with our sales efforts and improved operational controls, have contributed to an increase in the number of merchant advertisers.
 The increase in revenue in the 2004 period is also attributable to the acquisition of TrafficLeader in October 2003, which added 11 unique distribution partners and more than 280 merchant advertisers as of such acquisition in October 2003.
 TrafficLeader's operating results were included as of the acquisition date of October 24, 2003.